bozonx/social-media-posting-microservice/README.md

 #### `client.preview(request)`

-Validates the request and performs content conversion (e.g., Markdown to HTML) without publishing.
+Validates the request without publishing.

 **Parameters:**
 - `request`: PostRequestDto

 **Returns:**
 A promise resolving to a preview result including `detectedType`, `convertedBody`, and any `warnings`.

+Note: For Telegram, `convertedBody` is currently the same as the input `body` (no conversion).
+The `bodyFormat` is mapped to Telegram `parse_mode` during publishing; preview exposes this via `targetFormat`.

 #### `client.destroy()`